FrankLi123/scraps.ai/README.md

 ## Acknowledgments

-This project is a fork of [scraps](https://github.com/original-scraps-repo).
+This project is a fork of [scraps](https://github.com/corrupt952/scraps), created by K@zuki.
 Special thanks to:
 - K@zuki
 - corrupt952 (GitHub)